AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md

 For a complete list of the prerequisites that must be met before you can start using the tools in the Planning tab, see the [Get started with Resource Planning](../../resource-mgmt/resource-planning/get-started-resource-planning.md) section in [Get started with Resource Planning](../../resource-mgmt/resource-planning/get-started-resource-planning.md)For all information about managing your resources in the&nbsp;**Planning** tab, see the&nbsp; [Resource Planning](../../resource-mgmt/resource-planning/resource-planning-overview.md)&nbsp;section.&nbsp;&nbsp;

-## Overview of the Legacy Resource Planning tab
+## Overview of the Legacy Resource Planning tab {#overview-of-the-legacy-resource-planning-tab}

 >[!IMPORTANT]
 >